jblossey/sqldemo/README.md

 This app exists to showcase the continuous integration and deployment of a microservice.

-*Continuous Integration* is done via **TODO**.
-You can find the configuration in **TODO**.
+*Continuous Integration* is done via Github CI (which ends in a delivery on Azure Kubernetes) and Travis-CI to publish code-coverage reports on codecov.io.
+You can find the configuration in the .travis-ci.yml.
-If you navigate to **TODO** you will find the different testing and compilation cycles which were triggered by commits to the master branch.
+If you navigate to [travis-ci.com](https://travis-ci.com/anwesys-tutors/milestone-3-demo) you will find the different testing and compilation cycles which were triggered by commits to the master branch.

-*Continuous Deployment* is aimed at **TODO**.
-The app can run on a kubernetes cluster.
+*Continuous Deployment* is aimed at an Azure Kubernetes Cluster which exposes a public IP-Address to reach the respective Service.

-The *Continuous Delivery* pipeline ends on (Docker Hub)[hub.docker.com/jblossey/milestone-3-sample].
+The *Continuous Delivery* pipeline ends on [Docker Hub](hub.docker.com/jblossey/milestone-3-sample).
 Each push to the master branch triggers the re-building of the Docker image to be always up-to-date.